applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 #### Step 2: Compute $F$ and $T$. <link src="Tma9ea"/>

 The first row and column of $F$ are initialized using the following formulas. $d$ in these formulas is a value referred to as the *gap penalty*.
-This is a constant penalty that reduces the score of the alignment every time a gap character has to be introduced to align the sequences.
-We'll use a constant value of $d=8$ for now, and explore its use more shortly. $i$ is the row number in $F$, and $j$ is the column number in $F$.
+This is a constant value that is subtracted from the score of the alignment every time a gap character has to be introduced to align the sequences.
+We'll use a constant value of $d=8$ (it's positive because we subtract it) for now, and explore its use more shortly. $i$ is the row number in $F$, and $j$ is the column number in $F$.

 $$
 \begin{align}